ibm-cloud-docs/power-iaas/at-events.md

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:screen: .screen}
-{:tip: .tip}
-{:important: .important}
-{:note: .note}
-{:term: .term}
+{{site.data.keyword.attribute-definition-list}}

 # Activity tracker events
 {: #at-events}

 {{site.data.keyword.powerSys_notm}} Activity Tracker Events will migrate to the CADF Event standard on January 29, 2024.
 Some of the event fields will not be sent or replaced by the new format.
-For the code snippets that shows the differences between the old and new format of the activity tracker response, see [Activity tracker sample response format](/docs/power-iaas?topic=power-iaas-at-events#at-response-sample).
+For the code snippets that shows the differences between the old and new format of the activity tracker response, see [Activity tracker sample response format](/docs/allowlist/power-iaas?topic=power-iaas-at-events#at-response-sample).
 {: note}

 As a security officer, auditor, or manager, you can use the {{site.data.keyword.atracker_short}} service to track how users and applications interact with the {{site.data.keyword.powerSysFull}} in {{site.data.keyword.cloud}}.